 Innovation is all around us with computers, cars and, smartphones consistently evolving.
 Some things, however, don’t seem capable of changing.
 How do you make a carpet or a rubbish bin more innovative?
 Technology may surprise you sometimes…

 Your normal Wi-Fi router uses radio waves to connect you to the Internet.
 Scientists have a developed a Wi-Fi that uses light.
 They do this by sending messages through the flickering of the lights.
 This flickering is fast enough so that the human eye can’t see it.
 Right now the system is quite fast, but Fibre is faster.
-However, some companies have already started using it.

 Microsoft is working on developing Ironman-esque touchscreens that don’t need an actual screen.
 They have called the product OmniTouch and it projects an image from a small sensor.
 A few applications such as drawing and keyboards have all worked with success and you can have several things open at once.